Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

-The results of the ablation study are summarized in Table~\ref{tab_abl}.
-In wo/~Imp\&Exp, most metrics exhibit a notable performance drop, highlighting the importance of detailed objective guidance and evaluation feedback in HMOO.
-Moreover, the sharp decline in ACC (from 94.55 to 63.25) in the absence of Imp\&Exp highlights NAMeGEn's effectiveness in mitigating hallucination.
-Compared to NAMeGEn, the higher LR suggests that the additional information may introduce noise, which in turn slightly compromises logical rationality.
-A finer-grained ablation shows that wo/~Imp has a greater effect on implicit objective completion (IC from 92.7 to 89.54), while wo/~Exp more significantly impacts explicit objective balance (EC\_std from 5.95 to 7.57), confirming the effectiveness of our approach in both aspects.
-In the EC metric, wo/~Imp performs worse than wo/~Exp.
-This indicates that optimizing IIOs helps reach EUOs potentially, which leads to greater improvements in EC.
-Furthermore, given the potential correlation between EUOs and IIOs, such as there is no separation between clearer explanations and explicit objective completion.
-Therefore, both implicit and explicit information and evaluation influence the completeness and balance of both types of objectives.
-Finally, the decline in all metrics for wo/~evalGen demonstrates the effectiveness of our method's dynamic evaluation strategy.
-Compared to wo/~Imp and wo/~Exp, wo/~evalGen shows a greater decrease in ACC, indicating that the evaluation stage has a better effect on hallucination mitigation.
-The results in Table~\ref{tab_abl2} show that wo/~evalR has a decline in EC(c), indicating that evaluating retrieval content helps find the matcher knowledge for user needs.
-The wo/~R performs poorly in ACC(p), revealing that the retrieval helps mitigate the LLMs' hallucination of domain knowledge.
-In summary, the ablation results validate the effectiveness of different components of our multi-agent collaborative framework with dynamic iterative HMOO.
+The ablation results are summarized in Table~\ref{tab_abl}.
+In wo/~Imp\&Exp, most metrics exhibit a notable performance drop, highlighting the importance of detailed objective guidance and evaluation feedback in HMO.
+In particular, ACC drops sharply (from 94.55 to 63.25), demonstrating MAGIC-HMO’s effectiveness in mitigating hallucinations.
+Compared to MAGIC-HMO, the higher LC suggests that the additional information may introduce noise, which in turn slightly compromises logical rationality.
+A finer-grained analysis shows that wo/~Imp mainly affects implicit objective completion (IC from 92.7 to 89.54), while wo/~Exp more strongly impacts explicit objective balance (EC\_std from 5.95 to 7.57).
+This confirms the effectiveness of our approach in interpretation reliability and personalized constraints balance.
+Interestingly, wo/~Imp performs worse than wo/~Exp on EC, suggesting that optimizing IROs and EUOs is inherently interconnected, as lacking implicit objectives can also influence explicit objective fulfillment.
+MAGIC-HMO outperforms all ablation variants on CC and CC\_std, demonstrating its ability to achieve a better balance between these two types of objectives.
+Moreover, wo/~evalGen leads to a noticeable decline across metrics, indicating the effectiveness of our dynamic evaluation strategy.
+The wo/~evalGen and wo/~R perform poorly in ACC(p), revealing that the retrieval helps mitigate the LLMs' hallucination of domain knowledge.
+Additionally, wo/~evalR degrades EC(c), indicating that evaluating retrieved content helps find the matcher knowledge for user needs.
+Overall, the results validate the effectiveness of different components of our multi-agent collaborative framework with dynamic iterative HMO.